Designated Senior Mental Health Lead: Mrs Lawrence

 Here are some links to mental health and wellbeing activities and challenges for you to complete at home.

-This YouTube channel features lots of mindfulness and meditation activities specifically
+This YouTube channel features lots of mindfulness and meditation activities specifically designed for parents and children to do together.

 There are lots of ways to feel calmer.
 It's about finding what works for you.
 Childline's Calm Zone has breathing exercises, activities, games and videos to help children to let go of stress.